CSE512-16S/a3-kylethayer-yhoonkim/README.md

 ## Story Board

 For our visualization we wanted to redesign [a visualization we made for a class project](http://carlise.cs.washington.edu:8385/color-translator/index.html) last quarter in CSE510.
-That visualization used Self-Organizing Maps to make a 2D layout of the relevant color space, which was displayed using colored squares for each node of the Map.
+That visualization used Self-Organizing Maps to make a 2D layout of the relevant color space, which was displayed using colored tiles for each node of the Map.

 We liked how that visualization allowed exploration of the data, but it was confusing to new users, hard to compare and hard to use.

 We chose three specific user stories from the old Color Translator, plus desire for general exploration.
 Our intention was to focus on how these tasks could be done with greater ease and clarity: